 Black is no longer the Cinderella of the Industry.
-Thanks to new technological advances Detecta by Quinn is about to become the new black in food packaging, enabling the environmental benefits of recycling black plastics to be fully realised.
+Thanks to new technological advances DETECTATM by Quinn (patent pending) is about to become the new black in food packaging, enabling the environmental benefits of recycling black plastics to be fully realised.
 Quinn Packaging, a leading plastic food packaging producer based in Ireland, is making black plastic food trays fully identifiable in sorting systems, reducing black plastic waste going to landfill.

 In short, the manufacturer has addressed long standing recyclability concerns around black PET food trays with a new range of patent-pending black plastic trays.

 The result will be to divert thousands of tonnes of black plastic from ending up in landfill each year, providing the first real possibility of a circular economy for black plastic packaging.

 Currently standard black PET trays are manufactured using a carbon black colour additive.
 Material Recovery Facilities (MRF’s) use Near-Infra-Red (NIR) Optical Sorting Equipment to identify and sort various plastic waste streams including PET plastic.
 The standard black PET trays absorb the infra-red beams making them invisible to the sorting system, with the result they cannot be identified and removed for recycling.

 The new DETECTATM by Quinn range of black PET trays is, quite simply, a technological breakthrough.
 The unique black colour additive makes the trays easily identifiable allowing for removal in sorting using existing NIR equipment meaning black trays can now be recycled.

 Quinn Packaging partnered with Tomra, the leading global provider of sensor-based sorting systems, to undertake extensive trials to prove the performance in challenging sorting environments.
 Steve Walsh, UK Sales Manager at TOMRA, facilitated this testing and was impressed with the new tray product.
 He commented: